RobDWaller/robdwaller.github.io/_posts/2018-03-12-five-tips-tech-team-management.md

 - Jurgen Klopp
 - Jose Mourinho

 Answer: none of them were particularly good at football, at least not exceptional.
 They are though some of the most decorated managers in the game.
-The theory goes that average football players make better managers because they empathise better with average players and can therefore get more out of them.
-Great players by contrast often can't comprehend why less capable players can't do what they can, leading to frustration.
-Average players also develop other skills such as communication that are useful for managers.
+The theory goes that average football players make better managers because they have higher empathy.
+They can get more out of less capable players because they better understand their limitations and how best to use and deploy them.
+Great players by contrast often can't comprehend why average players can't do what they can, leading to frustration and arguments.
+Average players may also focus on developing other skills such as communication and strategy that are useful for managers.
 There is a good article on some of the data behind good football managers [in the FT](https://www.ft.com/content/f340caae-47cd-11e1-b646-00144feabdc0) that covers some of these issues.
 It's worth a read for any aspiring manager.

-Overall football and sport more generally highlight that many of the best managers are not always the most technically skilled.
-So just remember that technical weakness does not exclude you from a management role.
+Overall football and sport highlight that many of the best managers are not always the most technically skilled.
+So remember that technical weakness does not exclude you from a management role.

 ### Mistakes Will Happen